titumozammel/human-energy-economics/README.md

 HEE provides a conceptual mathematical model for understanding how Human Energy is created, degraded, recovered, and transformed into Sustainable Business Value.

+The following equations are conceptual management models intended to explain relationships between key organizational factors.
+They are not yet statistically validated predictive models.

 ### Level 1 — Human Energy

 ```text